jalvarezga/jalvarezga.github.io/_pages/research.md

 ## This section is under development!!!

-- A distribution-free valid p-value for finite samples of bounded random variables (2024). [arXiv](https://arxiv.org/abs/2405.08975)
+- J. Alvarez.
+A distribution-free valid p-value for finite samples of bounded random variables.
+2024. [arXiv](https://arxiv.org/abs/2405.08975)

 ## This section is under development!!!